surbhidhiman/surbhidhiman.github.io/_pages/projects.md

 ### Scientific Machine Learning for Physical Systems
 ###### *Graduate Project (In Progress)*

-Developing physically motivated computational models using ODE-based numerical solvers and physics-informed neural networks, with an emphasis on numerical stability, validation, and reproducible scientific workflows.
+I am developing computational models of physical systems that combine classical numerical solvers with machine-learning-based approaches.
+This work focuses on starting from physically motivated formulations, solving the resulting models numerically, and exploring how learning-based methods can complement traditional simulation techniques.

 **Methods**: numerical ODE solvers, PINNs, scientific ML, Python/Julia

-### Timeseries Forecasting and Probabilistic Modeling
+### Timeseries Forecasting and Probabilistic Risk Modeling
 ###### *Industry Project*

-Designed forecasting and probabilistic modeling systems to predict time-evolving metrics and quantify uncertainty, supported by end-to-end pipelines for data ingestion, validation, and interpretation.
+I designed forecasting and probabilistic modeling systems to predict the evolution of time-dependent metrics and to quantify uncertainty around those predictions.
+This work involved framing forecasting problems quantitatively, developing models that balance accuracy and interpretability, and building supporting pipelines for data ingestion, validation, and analysis.

 **Methods**: time-series modeling, probabilistic forecasting, Python, SQL

-### Optimization and Simulation for Decision-Making Systems
+### Optimization and Simulation for Invenory Replenishment Decision-Making
 ###### *Industry Project*

-Built optimization-based models for large-scale operational decision-making, balancing theoretical optimality with computational efficiency and robustness in production settings.
+I built optimization-based models for inventory replenishment recommendations.
+This work required translating real-world constraints into formal objective functions, designing solution approaches that were computationally tractable, and integrating these models into production systems.

 **Methods**: optimization, simulation, algorithmic modeling, Python